rayhern/rg351-cloud-backups/README.md

-# ssh enabled device saved game backups to your local computer and Google Drive.
+## Save all game save file backups from your RG351/RG350 to your local computer and Google Drive.

 sshpass is required on local machine. please install this first.